Removing Installing Light Seals

 Preparing your equipment for new seals.

-Installing the door channels can be the most challenging.
+Installing the door channel seals can be the most challenging.
 When installing the door channel seals, always start at the door hinge side and work towards the latch side of the camera.
 Many ways of applying the door channels or any seals for that matter will work, however, what I am just trying to relay what worked best for me.

 Also, if I can see the upper door channel completely, fine.
 If not, I loosen the top cover screws first and check again.
 Most of the time the top cover will not have to be removed but sometimes it does.
 I check the bottom door channels for corner damage and remove the bottom cover if necessary.
 If the door closes and latches and unlatches easily this usually indicates the channels are ok.
 If any of the door channels show a little damage, just stretch the seal a little bit and it will fit easily into the damaged channel.